Visit Porto: Beautiful, Romantic and Home to Port Wine and Great Food

 Beaches in Porto

 In Portugal, a good beach is never too far away.
 The nearest beaches are the rocky coves of Foz do Douro, which, during the summer time can be completely packed with tourists; and Praia dos Ingleses, a cozy sandy beach.
 Travel a little further north and you will find Matosinhos which has excellent and affordable seafood restaurants in Portugal.
+Check out our article on the best things to do when visiting Porto.

 Weather in Porto